Tornado: Myths and misconceptions

 Folklore often identifies a green sky with tornadoes, and though the phenomenon may be associated with severe weather, there is no evidence linking it specifically with tornadoes.
 It is often thought that opening windows will lessen the damage caused by the tornado.
 While there is a large drop in atmospheric pressure inside a strong tornado, the pressure difference is unlikely to cause significant damage.
 Opening windows may instead increase the severity of the tornado's damage.
 A violent tornado can destroy a house whether its windows are open or closed.

 Another commonly held misconception is that highway overpasses provide adequate shelter from tornadoes.
-This belief is partly inspired by widely circulated video captured during the 1991 tornado outbreak near Andover, Kansas, where a news crew and several other people took shelter under an overpass on the Kansas Turnpike and safely rode out a tornado as it passed by.
+This belief is partly inspired by widely circulated video captured during the 1991 tornado outbreak near Andover, Kansas, where a news crew and several other people took shelter under an overpass on the Kansas Turnpike and safely rode out a tornado as it passed nearby.
 However, a highway overpass is a dangerous place during a tornado, and the subjects of the video remained safe due to an unlikely combination of events: the storm in question was a weak tornado, the tornado did not directly strike the overpass, and the overpass itself was of a unique design.
 Due to the Venturi effect, tornadic winds are accelerated in the confined space of an overpass.
 Indeed, in the 1999 Oklahoma tornado outbreak of May 3, 1999, three highway overpasses were directly struck by tornadoes, and at each of the three locations there was a fatality, along with many life-threatening injuries.
 By comparison, during the same tornado outbreak, more than 2,000 homes were completely destroyed and another 7,000 damaged, and yet only a few dozen people died in their homes.

 An old belief is that the southwest corner of a basement provides the most protection during a tornado.
 The safest place is the side or corner of an underground room opposite the tornado's direction of approach (usually the northeast corner), or the central-most room on the lowest floor.
 Taking shelter in a basement, under a staircase, or under a sturdy piece of furniture such as a workbench further increases the chances of survival.

-There are areas which people believe to be protected from tornadoes, whether by being in a city, near a major river, hill, or mountain, or even protected by supernatural forces.
+There are areas which people believe to be protected from tornadoes, whether by being in a city, near a major river, hill, or mountain.
 Tornadoes have been known to cross major rivers, climb mountains, affect valleys, and have damaged several city centers.
 As a general rule, no area is safe from tornadoes, though some areas are more susceptible than others.